maitiSoutrik/100-days-of-cuda/day024/README.md

 ## Execution Results

-When executed on the NVIDIA Jetson Nano, the program produces output similar to the following:
+When executed on the NVIDIA Jetson Nano with the optimized implementation (using cuBLAS and larger dimensions), the program produces the following output:

 ```
-GLU Implementation Results:
+GLU Implementation Results (using cuBLAS):
-Batch Size: 32, Input Dimension: 128, Output Dimension: 64
+Batch Size: 2048, Input Dimension: 256, Output Dimension: 128
-GPU Execution Time: 0.3456 ms
+GPU Execution Time: 52.1353 ms
-CPU Execution Time: 5.7890 ms
+CPU Execution Time: 385.9830 ms
-Speedup: 16.75x
+Speedup: 7.40x
-Mean Squared Error between CPU and GPU results: 0.0000000123
+Mean Squared Error between CPU and GPU results: 0.0000000000

 Sample Outputs (first 5 elements of first batch):
-CPU: 0.123456 -0.234567 0.345678 -0.456789 0.567890
+CPU: 0.284045 -0.006353 -0.131390 0.059628 -0.212725
-GPU: 0.123456 -0.234567 0.345678 -0.456789 0.567890
+GPU: 0.284045 -0.006354 -0.131391 0.059628 -0.212725
 ```

-Note: The actual values will vary based on the random initialization, but the MSE should be very small, indicating that the GPU implementation produces results that match the CPU implementation.
+Note: The actual values will vary based on the random initialization, but the MSE should be very small (close to zero), indicating that the GPU implementation produces results that match the CPU implementation.
+The speedup of 7.40x demonstrates the significant performance improvement achieved by using cuBLAS and larger problem sizes on the GPU.

 ## Learnings and Observations